Index · Directives systemd 256.7

 L, L+

 Create a symlink if it does not exist yet.
 If suffixed with + and a file or directory already exists where the symlink is to be created, it will be removed and be replaced by the symlink.
 If the argument is omitted, symlinks to files with the same name residing in the directory /usr/share/factory/ are created.
-Note that permissions and ownership on symlinks are ignored.
+Note that permissions on symlinks are ignored.

 c, c+